 Determine your business structure

 The first step you must take when registering a business in Philadelphia is to decide whether your business will be a sole proprietorship, a partnership, a corporation, or a limited liability corporation (LLC).
-Refer to the City’s Business Services site for an introduction to and comparison of these business structures.

 Get an Employer Identification Number

 Once you’ve decided on a structure for your business, you’ll need to establish its identification number.
-Depending on your business structure, this may be either your Social Security Number or a federally-assigned Employer Identification Number (EIN).
+Depending on your business structure, this may be either your Social Security Number or a federally assigned Employer Identification Number (EIN).

 Get a City tax account number